 Not everything you should keep is a legal or financial necessity.
 Every woman is encouraged to save space in her closet for that little black dress.
 Things that never go out of style — a classic suit, that vintage Hermès bag — should find a spot in the new closet.

-Also, safely pack those unique keepsakes, family heirlooms, photos, and other mementoes that simply cannot be recaptured.
+Also, safely pack those unique keepsakes, family heirlooms, photos, and other mementos that simply cannot be recaptured.
 They might take up space, but memories can’t be replaced.

 The difference between tossing an item and donating it: the condition it’s in.